Amílcar Cetino Pérez and Tomás Cerrate Hernández

 Amilcar Cetino Pérez and Tomás Cerrate Hernández were two Guatemalan men convicted of murder.
-They were both executed on June 30, 2000.
-Their execution was televised on Guatemalan television.
+They were both executed on June 29, 2000, and their execution was televised on Guatemalan television.
 Cetino was 35 and Cerrate was 39.
-The executions, both by lethal injection, occurred at Pavón Prison in Fraijanes.
-In January 1996 both men had kidnapped 80-year-old Isabel Bonifassi de Botran, who died as a result.
-The two stated that they were innocent.
+Both men were executed by lethal injection at Pavón Prison in Fraijanes.
+In January 1996, both men had kidnapped 80-year-old Isabel Bonifassi de Botran, who died as a result.
+Both perpetrators claimed to have been innocent.

 Around the time of the execution President of Guatemala Alfonso Portillo sent his family to Canada to protect them from possible retaliation; the two perpetrators were members of a well-known kidnapping gang.